karennkl/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   3. All feature columns that did not contain the exact string "mean()" or "std()" were removed.
   4. The activity column was converted from a integer to a factor, using labels describing the activities.
   5. A tidy data set was created containing the mean of each feature for each subject and each activity.
-  6. The tidy data set was output to a CSV file.
+  6. The tidy data set (180 rows, 68 columns) was created as CSV file.